Traffic Ticket Classifications

 If I Pay The Ticket Within 20 Days, Do I Get A Point Reduction?

 It depends.
-If you were issued a 2, 3 or 4 point ticket, you will receive a point reduction if you pay the ticket on or before the due date (20 days after the date the ticket was issued), as follows: Violations originally having an assessment of 3 or 4 points will be reduced by two points and violations having an assessment of two points will be reduced by one point.
+If you were issued a 2, 3 or 4 point ticket, you will receive a point reduction if you pay the ticket on or before the due date (20 days after the date the ticket was issued).
+Violations originally having an assessment of 3 or 4 points will be reduced by two points and violations having an assessment of two points will be reduced by one point.
 Violations having an assessment of 1 point do not qualify for a point reduction.
 See C.R.S. § 42-2-127 for more information.
 Be sure to read the Alerts to All Drivers and CDL Drivers below.

 Keep in mind: If you do pay by mail, your payment will count as a conviction and your driver’s license will be assessed the reduced amounts of points.